 Finding the Right Bipolar Disorder Treatment

-Treatment for bipolar disorder is not a one-size-fits-all prescription, but rather a unique strategy designed for your symptoms and the way you respond to treatment.
+Treatment for bipolar disorder is not a one-size-fits-all prescription, but rather a personalized strategy designed for your symptoms and the way you respond to treatment.
 What you do have in common with others managing bipolar disorder is that you’ll gain the most benefit from starting treatment early and continuing to get treatment over the course of your life.

 The most effective treatment approaches include mood stabilizers, atypical antipsychotics, antidepressants, talk therapy, and better lifestyle habits.